infiniflow/ragflow/api/python_api_reference.md

 #### update_message: `dict[str, str|list[str]|dict[]]`, *Required*

-A dictionary representing the attributes to update, with the following three keys:
+A dictionary representing the attributes to update, with the following keys:

 - `"name"`: `str` The name of the chat assistant to update.
 - `"avatar"`: `str` Base64 encoding of the avatar.
 Defaults to `""`